beatrizfriso/Librarian/README.md

 ## Features 💻

-Librarian API includes the following features:
+Librarian API will include the following features:

 - [x] CRUD (Create, Read, Update, Delete) operations for managing books in a library.
 - [ ] Token-based authentication and authorization for securing API endpoints.